 (5) Hence, within the next two years the whole IT industry and the consumer world will adapt to this new attitude.

-I said this at many previous occasions already, but I find it truly stunning how readers are supposed to accept
+I said this on many previous occasions already, but I find it truly stunning how readers are supposed to accept

 b) … accepted as a “reason” (post hoc – as if the trend manifested itself already to the fullest extent) why industry participants MUST behave in a certain way to avoid being cast aside.